biocarl/til-biocarl/README.md

 var hasName = "name" in person1;
 ```

-- If you want to define a generic object there is also object constructors
+- The second object **generic object** is constructed from a class there is also object constructors (usueful if you want to enforce a certain state which you can't model any more with type constraints e.g. with TS)
 - Note the differences to the object map (use of `this`, `=` instead of `:`, field declarations ending with `;`)
 ```javascript
 function Person(name, age){